The Awyr Las Hearts and Minds grant scheme – up to £1,000 to enhance patient services – is now open for a limited time only.

 - The total number of patients that could benefit

-- The sort of benefit patients will receive and how this will improve their experience
+- The sort of benefit staff and patients will receive and how this will improve their experience

 - How innovative the idea is